Djphoenix719/FVTT-PF2EToolbox/README.md

 `game.PF2EToolbox.rollSecretSkill(skill_id)` can roll an always-secret skill check for the selected token, or if none is selected for the user's configured character.
 If no skill id is passed in it will show a prompt to determine the skill.
 You can use `game.PF2EToolbox.rollSecretSkill('give me the ids!')` to get a list of skill ids for the selected token.

-`game.PF2EToolbox.distributeXp(amount)` can distribute an amount of XP to selected tokens.
-If no amount is provided, shows a prompt for the amount.

 `game.PF2EToolbox.distributeHeroPoints(amount)` can distribute 1+ hero points to selected tokens.
 If no amount is provided, shows a prompt for the amount.

 `game.PF2EToolbox.groupSave()` will roll a saving throw for all selected tokens and optionally display the success level and if you entered the damage, display buttons next to each result for full/half/double damage.